webpy/webpy.github.com/cookbook/postbasic.md

 ## Introduction

-Sometimes, the client send a lot of data by post method.
+Sometimes, the client sends a lot of data by the POST method.
 In webpy, you can handle it like this.

 ## Code